JnthnWJ/photo-sort-ronnie/README.md

 - HEIC support is enabled by `pillow-heif` which registers an Image opener.
 If a HEIC fails to read EXIF, the app falls back to filename and then file times.
 - Dry-run is on by default.
 Uncheck it to actually copy/move files.
 - Destination structure is created under the selected destination root; originals are preserved when using Copy mode (default).
+- Live Photos handling: "Preserve both" (default) places the still and MOV together, naming the MOV to match the still's basename.
+You can choose "Image only" or "Video only" in Options.

 ## Packaging (Windows .exe and macOS .app)